HninPwint/big-data-processing-spark-nyc-taxifare-prediction/README.md

               itemized fares, rate types, payment types, and driver-reported passenger counts.<br>
               This Big Data Analytic is to help TLC in establising the regulations and find some insights useful to the companies.
  * Machine Leanrning Model - Predict the total taxi fare
+ * Recommendation and Insights to Regulators include <br>
+ In each month and year, <br>
+    - which day of the months has most number of taxi trips <br>
+    - Which hour of the day had the most trips<br>
+    - the average amount paid per trip <br>
+    - total number of trips<br>
+    - average amount paid per passenger<br>
+    - Max/Min/Avg/Median trip distance and duration